 When a baby becomes stuck during delivery, physicians sometimes use a device known as a vacuum to help dislodge the infant.
 Sometimes the force of this vacuum impacts the infant’s soft skull, causing severe swelling that may result in permanent brain injuries if the swelling does not subside in a few days.

-If the swelling does not subside on its own, it could lead to permanent brain damage.
+If the swelling does not subside, it could lead to permanent brain damage.
 Brain damage in an infant is a tragic injury that forever changes a child’s future.

 But who is to blame?
-Sometimes it is the physician who may have used negligent delivery methods that caused the baby to be stuck, or the doctor may have used too much force in dislodging the infant with a vacuum or other device, both of which are capable of causing caput succedaneum injuries.
+Sometimes the physician may have used negligent delivery methods that caused the baby to be stuck, or the doctor may have used too much force in dislodging the infant with a vacuum or other device, both capable of causing caput succedaneum injuries.

 - An infant who gets stuck during delivery is dislodged with overly excessive force, resulting in severe brain swelling that causes mental retardation in the infant.